virtuosonic/virtuodrive/Readme.txt

 What is:
 ========
-virtuodrive is a distortion effect for electric guitar, available in jesusonic, ladspa and vst format
+virtuodrive is a distortion effect for electric guitar, available in jesusonic and vst format

+It can be used inside hosts like Cubase, REAPER and Nuendo

 License:
 =======